joshuarule/ccmf/content/news/first-harvest/index.md

 Big thanks to everyone who came out to harvest, wash and pack - a truly stellar team.

-And thanks to the Avalon Lounge, for allowing us to use their commercial kitchen.
+And thanks to <a href="https://theavalonlounge.com" target="_blank">The Avalon Lounge</a>, for allowing us to use their commercial kitchen.

-Most importantly, each CCC Food Shelf recipient was able to receive three bags of greens apiece.
+Most importantly, each CCC Food Shelf recipient was able to receive three bags of greens a piece.
 Let's keep this going!